Abelian extensions via prequantization: Central extensions

+for $P$ a principal circle bundle over $M$ with connection $\th$ and curvature $\om$ \cite{K70} \cite{S70}.
+In this section we present the prequantization extension in the more general case of a vector valued closed 2--form, following \cite{NV03}.

-The above mentioned results where generalized to vector valued closed 2--forms in \cite{NV03}.
-Let $M$ be a connected smoothly paracompact manifold, possibly infinite dimensional, and $\om$ a closed 2--form on $M$ with values in a Mackey complete locally convex space $V$.
+We consider a connected manifold $M$, possibly infinite dimensional, and we assume it is smoothly paracompact, in order to classify principal bundles over $M$ \cite{B}.
+Let $\om$ a closed 2--form on $M$ with values in the Mackey complete locally convex space $V$.
+The period group $\Ga$ of $\om$ is the image of the homomorphism $[\si]\in H_2(M,\RR)\mapsto\int_{[\si]}\om\in V$.
+We assume that the period group $\Ga\subset V$ is discrete, \ie $\om$ is prequantizable.
 Let $\Diff(M,\om)$ be the group of $\om$--invariant diffeomorphisms and $\X(M,\om)$ the Lie algebra of $\om$--invariant vector fields.
-A flux homomorphism integrating the Lie algebra homomorphism
+The {\it infinitesimal flux homomorphism}